Live Music in Oceanside

 Live bands perform every Friday and Saturday from around 8:30pm to 1:30am (be sure to call 760-439-6646 for exact times as they can vary).
-In the back room, Larry’s runs Karaoke with an extensive selection of songs Tuesday’s through Sunday’s.
+In the back room, Larry’s also runs karaoke with an extensive selection of songs Tuesday’s through Sunday’s.
 A local favorite, retro surf band Hipper with singer/guitarist Tim Flood, performed recently and played classics such as Knee High and Lunch Break.

 The family-friendly Sunset Market runs year round on Thursdays from 5pm-9pm and is located at Pier View Way and South Tremont Streets.
-The weekly gathering features food vendors, merchandise vendors, live entertainment and Dorothy’s KidZone.
+The weekly gathering features food vendors, merchandise vendors, live entertainment and more.
 There is a main music stage featuring live music in addition to multiple smaller performances spread throughout the market.

 Music changes week-to-week.
 There’s a diverse lineup of new and returning bands such as Yael & Vlady, Hoodoo Blues and the Flying Mangoes.
-And the type of music covers all genres from rock to reggae.
+The type of music played covers all genres from rock to reggae, and everything inbetween.
 The outdoor Sunset Market offers fun for the whole family and is an Oceanside attraction not to be missed.

-Longtime Oceanside’s residents David and Emily Rassel opened the Pour House in 2014 on South Coast Highway 101.
-The Pour House is Oceanside’s newest and most prolific music venue.
+Longtime Oceanside residents David and Emily Rassel opened Pour House in 2014 on South Coast Highway 101.
+The Pour House is one of Oceanside’s most prolific music venues.
 The Rassel’s dream was to establish a neighborhood bar that provided terrific food, great drinks and promoted North County music.
 Now the Pour House runs music just about every night of the week.
 Tuesday’s music is run by DJ Lexicon Devil, Wednesdays are open mic nights, and Thursdays through Sundays feature live music from multiple bands per night.
 Regular performers include local bands California Rangers, Gone Blond, Nathan James & The Rhythm Scratchers, and Jimmy Ruelas.
-Customers can dance the night away on the floor in front of the music stage!
+Customers are welcome to dance the night away on the floor in front of the music stage!
 To see who is is playing and when be sure to check the Pour House Event Calendar.

 This list of venues and times for live music is not exhaustive, live entertainment can be found all across Oceanside on any night of the week!
-Check out the Visit Oceanside Event Calendar for a complete listing of events and venues.
+Always be sure to check out the Visit Oceanside Event Calendar for a complete listing of events and venues.

 About the Author

 Jolee Pink is an Oceanside-based writer, designer and artist.
-She runs the popular Eat Drink SD Facebook group and is also the organizer of North County’s premier, annual culinary arts event: Foodie Fest.
-Her Wabisabi Green lifestyle blog focuses on art, design, food and travel.
+She runs the popular Eat Drink SD Facebook group and her Wabisabi Green lifestyle blog focuses on art, design, food and travel.
 For more information, please visit wabisabigreen.com.